DOMINATER007/TalkMyResume/README.md

 ---
 ## Working

--Upload your resume (PDF/DOCX).
+- Upload your resume (PDF/DOCX).
--Select the review persona (Career Coach / ATS / Recruiter).
+- Select the review persona (Career Coach / ATS / Recruiter).
--The system parses resume content and analyzes it using Gemini Flash 1.5.
+- The system parses resume content and analyzes it using Gemini Flash 1.5.
--Feedback is generated as both text report and voice review (via Murf AI).
+- Feedback is generated as both text report and voice review (via Murf AI).
--Download your feedback in audio (MP3) or PDF format.
+- Download your feedback in audio (MP3) or PDF format.

 ---
 ## 🔮 Future Roadmap & Scalability